Captniz/NixosDots/README.md

 ## General

-- [ ] Modify config to adapt to theme changer, also fix them
+- [x] Modify config to adapt to theme changer, also fix them
-- - [ ] Fix ranger config
+- - [ ] Adapt ranger config
 - - [x] Fix eww config
-- - [ ] Adapt rofi config
+- - [x] Adapt rofi config
 - [x] Put all theme-related configs in files in the theme folder
 - [x] Copia dal video di phoenix il setup del flake
 - [ ] Find a way to implement vs code extensions in the config